 Edinburg did give a nod to Canada by hosting a fabulous Canadian art exhibit.
 And in that art gallery was a Camera Obscura – a delightful new finding to both of us even though we were both kind of camera buffs.
 If you ever get a chance to see a camera obscura – do take the time.
 You could easily even build one like they did in Dawson City where I went several years later with another friend named Susan.
 We were attending a music festival and had driven up from Whitehorse with her kids.
 We stayed in a perfectly adorable camper parked at her friends place.
 We were in the land of the midnight sun!

 Hmnn…from Morocco to Edinburgh to Dawson City.
 I think it all makes perfect sense!

 Crepes rather than pancakes were more the norm in our household.
-And we called them palacinta – the Hungarian version of a crepe.
+We called them palacsinta – the Hungarian version of a crepe.

-Over the years I have added more variations such as drizzling a nice warm fruit compote on top or using ricotta instead of cottage cheese.
+Over the years I have varied the original recipe by drizzling a warm fruit compote on top or using ricotta instead of cottage cheese.
+Fresh fruit is always good or a spoonful of your favourite jam.
 My cousin tells me she makes them with a walnut filling which sounds absolutely fabulous.
-I think my sisters and I would like them with a poppy seed filling.
-Of course these new variations necessitate eating them with a fork and knife.
-Until now, I had forgot about the original way to eat palacinta.
-Perhaps I’ll make them for Fat Tuesday / Pancake Day or Shrove Tuesday.
+I think my sisters and I would like them with a poppyseed filling.
+So many options for Pancake Day.